📍9 Best Places To Watch Brisbane Riverfire For Viewing & Photography. (2025.)

 3. Howard Smith Wharves.

-Another great place that’s right near the Story Bridge is the Howard Smith Wharves, the stunning waterfront bar and dining precinct directly under and around the northern pylon in Fortitude Valley.
-This revered part of the city has some gorgeous views from the eastern side, but there are buildings blocking some of the the scenery and special areas for restaurants patrons only, which is another great way to enjoy the event.
+Another great place right by the Story Bridge is the Howard Smith Wharves, an iconic waterfront bar and dining precinct directly under and around the northern pylon in Fortitude Valley.
+This revered part of the city has some gorgeous views from the eastern side, but buildings block some of the scenery and special areas for restaurant patrons only, which is another great way to enjoy the event.

 Whereas up on the cliffs behind, it’s at overpass level, and the few viewing areas offer incredible views of the entire structure and the beams that form its iconic shape.
 Plus, they also act as windows, allowing you to use the frame of the bridge to create compositionally engaging close-up shots of it with the fireworks of the nearby barge providing a unique contrast.